Yijunmaverick/DeepJointFilter/README.md

 # Deep Joint Image Filtering

 The code is based on MatConvNet toolbox.
-Please visit the [homepage](http://www.vlfeat.org/matconvnet) to know more about MatConvNet and ensure a successful installation and compiling.
+Please visit this [homepage](http://www.vlfeat.org/matconvnet) to know more about MatConvNet and ensure a successful installation and compiling.

 --Training: